microsoft/z3guide/website/docs-programming/06 - Proof Logs.md

 ### Monitor clauses annotated with detailed justifications
 If you set proof mode to _true_, then the inferred clauses are annotated by more detailed proof terms.
-The detailed proof terms use a repetorire or low level inference rules.
+The detailed proof terms use a repertoire or low level inference rules.

 ```z3-python
 def monitor_with_proofs():